cpske/ISP/assignment/week12/team.md

   > Identify most use-cases, and record them in project wiki with brief description of each use case.
   > Implement "play game" use case for demo user
 * **Milestone(s)**.
-]   * A "milestone" is something concrete and verifiable ("its been done").
+    * A "milestone" is something that shows progress toward finishing the project.
+    * Is concrete and verifiable ("its been done").
-    * Milestones usually related to running software (not documents).
+    * Milestone is usually related to running software -- not documents.
 But in first 1-2 iterations a milestone can be a non-code artifact.
-    * "Learn to use xxx" is **not** a milestone.
+    * **Not** a milestone: "Learn to use xxx".
     * Some early iteration milestones:
-    > Setup shared git repository with automatic unit testing using Jenkins.
-    > Create a domain model for game, and produce a working prototype that shows questions.
+    > "Create a domain model for game, and produce a working prototype that shows questions."
-    > This is only a "milestone" if you create a good, *written* domain model and capture it online.
+    > This is only a "milestone" if you make a good, *written* domain model and capture it online.
+    > "Demo User can view/answer questions and his score is recorded"
 * List of **features** to implement in this iteration and **major tasks**.
 In first iteration, there may not be any features.
 * **Summary** of Retrospective.
     * Record import results of iteration.